-3. Ad hoc Committee
+5. Serve on Ad hoc Committees

-Chair or serve on ad hoc committees as requested by the President (examples include JRST Editor Search Committee; Executive Director search committee)

-4. Represent NARST

-- Serve as liaison between NARST members and Board - Represent NARST at other professional meetings - Seek ways to further the interests of the association
+- Chair or serve on ad hoc committees as requested by the President (examples include JRST Editor Search Committee; Executive Director search committee) - 1.
+Represent NARST - · Serve as liaison between NARST members and Board - Represent NARST at other professional meetings - Seek ways to further the interests of the association